 Gets rid of the unnecessary stress

 Meditation brings peace, and a balanced and peaceful work environment helps everyone in it.
-Once things are peaceful you might even want to consider firing some of your more troublesome clients…
+Once things are calm, you might even want to consider firing some of your more troublesome clients.

-When Google invested in meditation to be incorporated into its culture, they had some benefits in mind.
+When Google invested in meditation to incorporate it into its culture, they had some benefits in mind.
 Meditation helps maximize employee performance.
 As I mentioned before, focus and relaxation increase performance, most athletes and artists know that as a fact.

 A calm mind state helps relate better to people and feel less pressured.
-Both will greatly boost creativity by improving team work and brain storming processes.
+Both will significantly boost creativity by improving teamwork and brainstorming processes.

 Less Ego driven decisions

-The most you relate your self image with your results, the worse it will go with you.
-Being too attached to your business performance is probably going to affect it in a negative way.
-Imagine yourself walking into every meeting with a client as if your life depended on it vs knowing the essentials of your life won’t be affected no matter how much money is involved in the deal.
+The most you relate your self-image to your results, the worse it will go for you.
+Being too attached to your business performance is probably going to affect it negatively.
+Imagine yourself walking into every meeting with a client as if your life depended on it vs. knowing the essentials of your life won’t be affected no matter how much money is involved in the deal.
 Now guess which attitude is going to give you better chances.
 Equanimity principle at practice.
 Another positive outcome is that the less you let your ego drive your decisions the most objective you’ll become.
-To be able to accept some of your past decisions might not have been good business ideas is hard but very good for your company.
+To be able to accept some of your past choices might not have been good business ideas is hard but very good for your company.